On December 14, 2012, we lost twenty six precious angels in our town

 first responders, fire men and women, police men and women, teachers, parents, grandparents and children of all ages.
 And each day, as so many people hung on to them, crying into their fur, the dogs said, Yes, hold on to me; I will bring you comfort and strength.

 From this, the Newtown-Strong Therapy Dogs began simply and slowly, as a sub-group of the Bright & Beautiful Therapy Dogs, Inc. Bright & Beautiful certified our first two teams shortly after the tragedy, and our next two teams a few weeks later.
-Since beginning our group in December 2014, we have trained and certified 15 new handlers and 13 new therapy dogs, so we now have 19 handlers and 17 therapy dogs, and several in training.
+Since beginning our group in December 2012, we have trained and certified over 30 new handlers and their dogs (as of June 2017), and we are just beginning another Handlers' course, participants of which will be ready to take their certification testing in about three months.

 Our members are heavily involved in Newtown and Sandy Hook, and our surrounding towns as well.
 Because of where we live, we are mostly asked to work with children, but we also do private visits to the elderly who live at home, as well as to assisted living and convalescent environments.
 We also attend funerals and wakes, when asked.
 We visit with the Boy Scouts and the Girl Scouts during meetings, with local colleges, high schools, and middle and elementary schools as well.
 Please feel free to contact us, should you like a visit with our dogs.
 We can be contacted at: Caseyberry@aol.com.
 And please like our page on Facebook: Newtown-Strong Therapy Dogs.